-- It's better to gather two or three techniques together as one piece of evidence (e.g. music, camera shot and lighting).
-Film meaning is created by the combination of techniques, rather than individual ones. - A brief description of what is happening in the film at the moment techniques are used is vital. - Context is everything: a close-up during a comedic moment will have a different meaning to one used during a scary moment. - Ask yourself how the different techniques work together to become effective in that particular moment. - The magic formula is: Context + Technique (x Technique) = Effect.
+- A brief description of what is happening in the film at the moment techniques are used is vital.
+Context is everything: a close-up during a comedic moment will have a different meaning to a close-up used during a scary moment. - Context and Technique = Effect.
+Ask yourself how the techniques work together to be effective in that particular moment.